MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 This list defines selected terms that appear frequently in Product Insights and in its supporting documentation.

-## Refined event

-A refined event is a virtual view of a base event.
-Refined events are used for scoping down a base event for export, or for cleaning up a event containing properties that aren't necessary for exposure or export.

-## Event
+## Events

-A single occurrence of data sent to Product Insights.
-If you think of a **event** as a flowing stream of data, an event is that stream at a specific moment.
+Data sent to Product Insights from an outside source, such as a website, mobile app, or IoT device.
+Events provide a continuous flow of data to get real-time insights how customers use and experience your product.
+An event is a single occurrence of data sent to Product Insights.
+If you think of an **event** as a flowing stream of data, an event is that stream at a specific moment.

 ## Member